darcybracken/isms-nist-csf-fincorp/00_Project-Overview/ISMS-Documentation-Home.md

 ---
 ## What This Is

-This Obsidian vault is a **centralized knowledge base** that contains every artifact needed to design, document, and demonstrate an Information Security Management System (ISMS) for a mock organization.
+This was put together in an Obsidian vault, a **centralized knowledge base** that contains all the artifacts needed to design, document, and demonstrate an Information Security Management System (ISMS) for a mock organization.
 It was built from scratch to answer one question: *What does it actually take to protect organizational data in a structured, auditable way?*

 The regulatory framework used is **NIST Cybersecurity Framework 2.0** (February 2024).